Austin Wrongful Death Lawyer

 - Loss of companionship and guidance

-Family members who filed the suit, whether as one person or a suit filed as a group, can expect that the compensation they are awarded be divided among them based on the extent of the impact the deceased’s death has had or is expected to have on their lives.
+Family members who filed the suit, whether as one person or a suit filed as a group, can expect that the compensation they are awarded will be divided among them based on the extent of the impact the deceased’s death has had or is expected to have on their lives.

 Texas Wrongful Death Statute of Limitations